Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```python
 num_words = min(MAX_NUM_WORDS, len(word_index)) + 1
 ```
 This gets the maximum number of words to be addeded in our embedding layer.
 If it is less than our "average English speaker's vocabulary"--20,000--we'll use all of the words found in our tokenizer.
 Otherwise, the `for-loop` will stop after `num_words` is met.
-And remember, the `tokenizer` has kept the words in order of their frequency--so, the words which are lost aren't too critical.
+And remember, the `tokenizer` has kept the words in order of their frequency--so, the words which are lost aren't as critical.

 ```python
 embedding_matrix = np.zeros((num_words, EMBEDDING_DIM))